StitchMl/MantiMetrics/docs/metrics.md

 > **Impact:** violation of the Single Responsibility Principle, suggests method or class extraction.

 ### 5.4 Duplicated Code
-Identical or very similar portions of code are scattered in several places.
+Identical or very similar portions of the code are scattered in several places.
 > **Impact:** increases technical debt, complicates modifications.

 ---